-To assist the public, the health district has setup a webpage with resources including a list of local, licensed contractors. phd5.idaho.gov/Environment/Flood.
+To assist the public, the health district has setup a webpage with resources including a list of local, licensed contractors.
+For an updated list, please visit phd5.idaho.gov/Environment/Flood.

-For more information about food safety, wells, drinking water, and carbon monoxide during and after flooding, please call 866-710-9775 or visit phd5.idaho.gov/Environment/Flood.
+For more information about food safety, wells, drinking water, carbon monoxide, and other health related hazards during and after flooding visit <a href="https://pubm.ncbi.nl